 How do drugs get approved in Canada?

-It is the responsibility of the Therapeutic Products Directorate (TPD) to ensure that all drugs used by the public are of high quality, safe and effective for specific conditions.
+It is the responsibility of the Pharmaceutical Drug Directorate (formerly the Therapeutic Products Directorate) to ensure that all drugs used by the public are of high quality, safe and effective for specific conditions.

 This responsibility includes ensuring that drug companies have tested the drugs they wish to market and that the public is protected during each stage of the drug's development.
 A history of successful clinical trials will make a drug more likely to be approved.